I love a great entrepreneurial story, but I especially love when it involves leaving behind a successful career to pursue a genuine passion.

 What are your favorite online resources?

-I’m such a fan of Personal Capital that I decided to work for them on a part-time basis for three months.
-It’s been a blast helping them build out their Daily Capital blog and share my online marketing strategies with them.
+I’m such a fan of Personal Capital that I decided to work for them part time for three months.
+It’s been a blast helping them build out their blog and share my online marketing strategies with them.